odlgroup/odlcuda/README.md

 [Cmake webpage](http://www.cmake.org/)

 #### Unix:
-Start by going the the directory where you want your binaries (usually ``odlpp/build``) and run,
+The binaries are typically built in a ``build`` folder.
+Starting at the repository's top level directory, do

+    mkdir build
+    cd build
-    cmake-gui PATH_TO_SOURCE
+    cmake-gui ../

-Set the required variables.
+And set the required variables.

 To build and install the package to your python installation, run (as root)